Political Parties and Interest Groups

 Voter registration involves various stakeholders.
 The most obvious are citizens and the government’s election administration apparatus.
-But others as well have an interest in the outcome of the voter registration process since it may affect election outcome.
-These stakeholders include the government, the military, political parties, interest groups, social and religious institutions, foreign governments, and international organizations.
+But others as well have an interest in the outcome of the voter registration process since it may affect an election outcome.
+These stakeholders include the government, the military, political parties, interest groups, social and religious institutions, foreign governments, and international organisations.

 Political Parties and Voter Registration

 Political parties have a strong interest in voter registration because the system used may directly affect the amount of support they obtain.
-One well-recognized strategy for winning an election is to control who turns out at the polls: through encouraging or discouraging registration by voters or groups of voters, a party may improve its chances.
-The three key performance criteria for a voters list are currency, accuracy and completeness.
-Sometimes the election authority may have difficulty meeting performance targets because political parties see it as in their interest to limit the size of the electorate or exclude certain types of voters – for example, people from certain regions, or certain ethnic or linguistic groups.
-If the party attempting to interfere with voter registration is the ruling party, the challenge for the election authority is even greater.
-Of course not all parties seek to influence the character of the voters list, but electoral administrators must be mindful of the possibility that some will.
+One well-recognised strategy for winning an election is to control who turns out at the polls: through encouraging or discouraging registration by voters or groups of voters, a party may improve its chances.
+The three key performance criteria for a voters’ list are currency, accuracy and completeness.
+Sometimes the election management authority may have difficulty meeting performance targets because political parties see it as in their interest to limit the size of the electorate or exclude certain types of voters for example, people from certain regions, or certain ethnic or linguistic groups.
+If the party attempting to interfere with voter registration is the ruling party, the challenge for the election management authority is even greater.
+Of course not all parties seek to influence the character of the voters’ list, but electoral administrators must be mindful of the possibility that some will.

-- Political parties generally use the voters list (often the preliminary list) for campaign purposes.
-The list enables parties to contact voters directly through door-to-door campaigning or by mail.
+- Political parties generally use the voters’ list (often the preliminary list) for campaign purposes.
+The list enables parties to contact voters directly through door-to-door campaigning or by mail;

-- Party spending is sometimes based on the number of voters on the voters list.
+- Party spending is sometimes based on the number of voters on the voters’ list.
 This number may be used to limit the amount of money that the party or a local candidate is allowed to spend in a campaign.
-The number of voters on the list thus may have a direct bearing on the type of campaign a party or candidate is able to conduct.
+The number of voters on the list thus may have a direct bearing on the type of campaign a party or candidate is able to conduct;

 - Parties often play a critical role, implicitly or explicitly, by endorsing the voter registration process.
 In doing so they confer legitimacy on the election itself.
 For legitimacy purposes, it is important that political parties be given sufficient oversight of voter registration, and that registration be conducted fairly and transparently.